 Benign paroxysmal positional vertigo, commonly referred to as BPPV, is a vestibular disorder that causes vertigo.
-BPPV is caused when calcium deposits in the inner ear become dislodged from the otolithic membrane and settle in the semicircular canals.
-Any change in the position of the head causes these tiny crystals to shift, triggering dizziness.
+BPPV is caused when calcium carbonate crystals in the inner ear become dislodged from the otolithic membrane and settle in one of the semicircular canals.
+Subsequently, any change in the position of the head can cause the tiny crystals to shift, triggering dizziness.

 What Causes BPPV?

-In cases of BPPV, the otoliths become displaced.
-This can occur from aging, infection, unknown reasons, head trauma, or labyrinthine disease.
-Once the otoliths are free-floating, specific positions of the head (often times, turning over in bed, looking up/down) can cause the otoliths to send a false signal to the brain, resulting in brief, but intense periods of dizziness or vertigo.
+Displacement of the calcium carbonate crystals can occur from aging, infection, head trauma, labyrinthine disease or other unknown causes.
+BPPV is the most common cause of dizziness in individuals over the age of 65.
+Once the crystals are settled in a semicircular canal, specific positions of the head (often times, turning over in bed, looking up/down) can cause the otoliths to send a false signal to the brain, resulting in brief, but intense periods of dizziness or vertigo.

 What Are the Symptoms of BPPV?

-BPPV is the most common cause of vertigo.
+The main symptom of BPPV is spinning, or vertigo, that is provoked by specific positions of the head.
 The episodes of spinning may be severe but usually lasts for less than a minute.
-Other symptoms include dizziness or lightheadedness, loss of balance, blurred vision, nausea, vomiting and concentration difficulties.
+Once the spinning subsides, it is not uncommon for individuals with BPPV to feel unsteady, or “off”.
+Other symptoms include lightheadedness, imbalance, nausea, vomiting and difficulty concentrating.

 How Is BPPV Treated?

-BPPV is treated following an assessment by an otolaryngologist and audiologist to determine the specific location of the displaced otoconia.
-Once identified, the audiologist will perform a relatively simple procedure to resolve the condition and alleviate the symptoms.
+BPPV is treated following an assessment by an audiologist that determines the specific location of the displaced crystals.
+Once identified, the audiologist can perform the appropriate maneuver to move the crystals out of the semicircular canal.